How Financial Aid Works

 - Household Size

-- Number of children enrolled at least half-time an undergraduate program
+- Number of children enrolled full-time in an undergraduate program

 - Student Income (taxed and untaxed)